tvdboom/ATOM/docs_sources/api/training/trainsizingclassifier.md

 memory issues for large datasets.
 </p>
 <strong>gpu: bool or str, default=False</strong><br>
-Train models on GPU (instead of CPU).
+Train models on GPU.
 Refer to the
 <a href="../../../user_guide/gpu">documentation</a>
 to check which estimators are supported.
 <ul style="line-height:1.2em;margin-top:5px">